 PopSockets's operations and supply chain may contribute to forced labor risks through our purchasing practices.
-As a fast-growing company, our relationships with our suppliers may be impacted by shortened lead times and tight turnaround, which could lead to exploitation of labor to meet customer demands.
+Our relationships with our suppliers may be impacted by shortened lead times and tight turnaround, which could lead to exploitation of labor to meet customer demands.